 The company's motto was 'Where iron runs like water'.

 |26/12/1760||Carron Iron Works|

 Carron Iron Works opens.
-Managed by Dr Roebuck.
-Shareholders in the Carron Company were; Dr Roebuck, Thomas Roebuck, Ebenezer Roebuck, William Cadell Senior and Junior of Cockenzie (who owned pits at Tranent), John Cadell and Samuel Garbett.
+Managed by Dr John Roebuck.
+Shareholders in the Carron Company were; Dr John Roebuck, Thomas Roebuck, Ebenezer Roebuck, William Cadell (Senior) and William Cadell (Junior) of Cockenzie (who owned pits at Tranent), John Cadell and Samuel Garbett.
 The works may even have been in blast in January.